Keith-Tachibana/Star_Wars_Memory_Match_Game/guides/features/flip-one-card.md

       - It will contain the `event` object that is passed forward by your click handler
       - The `event` object will contain the information you need to target specific cards
     - Initially, the function only needs to hide the first child div of the card you click on
+      - To hide the card:
+        - create a CSS class selector called `.hidden`
+        - in the selector, add `display: none`
+        - Use jQuery to select the first child div of the card you clicked on
           - Remember, that is where you added the card back image as a background image!
+        - Use jQuery to add the `hidden` class to the first child div you selected
       - Once the first child is hidden, the background image of the instructor you added to the second child should be revealed

 6. After you achieve "flipping the card"